DWI Defense Attorneys

-At the Law Offices of David L. Powell, our criminal defense attorneys in Farmington, AR, know how to defend our clients charged with DWI.
+At the Powell & Rose Law Firm, PLLC, our criminal defense attorneys in Farmington, AR, know how to defend our clients charged with DWI.
 The defense strategy we use will depend on the factors involved in your case.
 The most common defenses are below.

 The Fourth Amendment of the Constitution protects citizens from unreasonable searches and seizures.
 Law enforcement cannot pull a person over without a valid reason.
 Even if they see someone drifting onto the shoulder or swerving within the lane, they can’t justify searching your vehicle because they think you might be intoxicated.
 They must have just cause.